-CONTINUOUS RINGING OF THE BELLS = EMERGENCY EVACUATION REQUIRED DURING CLASS Students to pack bags and leave the room with bag under the direction of the teacher.
+SIREN = EMERGENCY EVACUATION REQUIRED DURING CLASS Students to pack bags and leave the room with bag under the direction of the teacher.
 TIME If a student is out of the room for any reason, the teacher will pack his/her bag and take it with them.
 Move directly to the exit as shown on the Emergency Evacuation Map and walk to the School Oval as per instructions.
 PE Classes or other classes outside must immediately go to the school oval using the appropriate exit.
 Do not go back to the classroom or PE change room for personal belongings.
-DURING Students to report to their roll call area, sit in alphabetical order and adhere to staff instructions.
-RECESSOR Students must move to the school oval under teacher instructions.
-LUNCH • Follow the path shown on the Evacuation Map for the zone they are located in at the time.
-OFFSITE • Students are to move under the direction of staff to Picnic Point Public School located in Prince Street, LOCATION Picnic Point. (if necessary) STAFF ROLES Teachers NB: LIFTS MAY NOT BE OPERATIONAL STATTIOLES Teachers lead their class to the School Oval as per the path shown on the Evacuation Map.
+Students to report to their roll call area, sit in alphabetical order and adhere to staff instructions.
+DURING Students must move to the school oval under teacher instructions.
+RECESS OR LUNCH Follow the path shown on the Evacuation Map for the zone they are located in at the time.
+OFFSITE Students are to move under the direction of staff to Panania Public School located in 21 Lawler Street, LOCATION (if necessary) Panania. (ii fiecessary) A member of the Senior Executive will activate Evacuation from icon on Sentral mobile site.
+STAFF ROLES Teachers NB: LIFTS MAY NOT BE OPERATIONAL Teachers lead their class to the School Oval as per the path shown on the Evacuation Map.
 Roll Call classes should be between the goal post closest to the road and the boundary fence.
-Year 7 should be closest to the driveway, and Year 12 closest to the Basketball Court end of the oval. • Teachers not on class at the time are to assist with supervision of students at exit points.
-Roll Call Teachers receive and return paper rolls from/to the Year Adviser or mark rolls electronically on Sentral.
-Ensure rolls are marked for the correct class and date.
-Report any missing students to the Year Adviser.
+Year 7 should be closest to the driveway, and Year 12 closest to the Basketball Court end of the oval.
+Teachers not on class at the time are to assist with supervision of students at exit points.
+Roll Call Teachers mark roles online via Sentral (Nb paper rolls backup) Report any missing students to the Year Adviser.
 Supervise students until ALL CLEAR.
-Year Advisers / Assistant Year Advisers • Reinforce Roll Marking Instructions to staff.
-If using Emergency Rolls on paper, for each student, mark an 'a' for absent or a ' dot' for present in the same column of the evacuation date, collect paper rolls.
+Year Advisers / Assistant Year Advisers Reinforce roll marking instructions to staff.
+Emergency rolls will be online via optional evacuation.
 Report any missing students to the Deputy Principal in charge of the year.
 Head Teachers (HT) Check classrooms/blocks/areas as per assigned HT role on the Evacuation Map.
-Assist with supervision of year groups on the School Oval evacuation area.
+Assist with supervision of year groups on the school oval evacuation area.
 Confirm attendance of Faculty Staff and report absences to the HT Administration.
 HT Administration to check attendance of all teaching staff (casual and permanent) and report absences to the principal (Librarian to assist HT Administration and collect Library Sign On sheets).
-Office Administration Staff Select driveway and pedestrian gate to 'hold open', take Medical Kit, Daily Org, A block Sign On sheets, Witches Hats, Hi-Vis vests to the oval, and if possible, print Emergency Rolls from Sentral. • School Administration Manager (SAM) to check attendance of all non-teaching staff (including Canteen and Cleaners) and visitors onsite, report absences to the principal.
+Office Administration Staff Select driveway and pedestrian gate to 'hold open', take Medical Kit, Daily Org, A block Sign On sheets, Year group flags, Hi-Vis vests to the oval, and if possible, print Emergency rolls from Sentral for backup.
+School Administration Manager (SAM) to check attendance of all non-teaching staff (including Canteen and Cleaners) and visitors onsite, report absences to the Principal.
 Deputy Principal (DP) Setup Portable PA system on front oval (PA located in the DP office).
-Unlock pedestrian gate padlock. • Assist in organisation of Year Groups on the Front Oval, distribute Hi-Vis to Executive staff if possible.
-Report student absences to the principal.
+Unlock pedestrian gate padlock.
+Assist in organisation of Year Groups on the Front Oval, distribute Hi-Vis to Executive staff if possible.
+Report student absences to the Principal.
 Principal Contact the appropriate emergency services 000 if required.
 Inform Safety and Security, Director, and other services as required.
 Liaise with DPs, SAM, and HT Administration re: attendance of staff and students.
-PREFECT ROLES • After attending roll call, follow directions from the Prefect Coordinator to assist staff and students.
-All staff and students to remain on oval until ALL CLEAR has been actioned by the principal and notified to staff.
+PREFECT ROLES After attending roll call, follow directions from the Prefect Coordinator to assist staff and students.
+All sta aff and students to remain on oval until ALL CLEAR has been actioned by the principal and notified to staff.